teesar/2420_1/guide.md

 - Note: The -f flag defines where on your computer we want to store the newly created keys.
 In this case the keys will use "one_key" as the name. email@gmail.com
 - Note: The -C flag allows us to create a comment for the keys.
 You can use this comment to help you differentiate between keys that you create, or add an identifier such as your email to mark it as one you created.
 In this case the keys will simply use the email address you enter.

 * You should now have two new files in your .ssh directory.
 The file called one_key is your private key, do not share this with anyone.
-The file called one_key.pub is your public key, and in the next step we will add it to your Digital Ocean account.
+The file called one_key.pub is your public key, and in the next step we will add it to your DigitalOcean account.

-## Step 2: Add Public SSH Key to Digital Ocean Account
+## Step 2: Add Public SSH Key to DigitalOcean Account

 1. Navigate to your .ssh directory and open one_key.pub with Visual Studio Code.